Skip to main content

 NPs must possess an advanced set of scientific and analytical competencies to allow them to conduct and examine research to inform their practice and benefit patients.

-Healthcare research is an ever-changing landscape with new findings emerging every day.
-An essential nurse practitioner skill for NPs is that they must be able to interpret research so that they can evolve their practice as medicine evolves.
+Health care research is an ever-changing landscape with new findings emerging every day.
+An essential NP skill is interpreting research to adapt standards of practice as medicine evolves.
 Not all research findings are conclusive, nor are all studies equally credible.
-NPs with advanced nurse skills will be able to evaluate research for quality and apply credible findings where appropriate to improve patients outcomes.
+NPs can evaluate research for quality and apply credible findings where appropriate to improve patients’ outcomes.

 Learn more about Rockhurst University's Online Nursing Programs

-In the reverse, NPs must use their experience to generate new knowledge that expands the literature on advanced-practice nursing.
+Conversely, NPs must also use their experience to expand knowledge on advanced-practice nursing.
 While there is a value and place for theoretical research in the advancement of the medical field, there is also a need for real-world data gathered outside the lab to inform evidence-based guidelines and best practices.
 NPs should be able to identify quality improvement opportunities from observations and data gathered in clinical practice.
+They should also be able to identify whether potential improvements brought about via medical innovations are relevant to their scope of practice prior to implementation.
 Doctorally prepared NPs often conduct translational research to examine how best practices can be implemented in real-world settings to improve quality.

-6. Use and Development of Technology and Information Systems
+6. Applying and Developing Technology and Information Systems

-Healthcare is increasingly being advanced by technology that is used for delivery of care as well as for documentation and records.
-NPs must have the technical skills to use these tools but also the ability to inform their configuration and improvement.
-Few technological solutions can be used “off the shelf”— they must be calibrated and customized to fit the needs of a particular care setting, patient population and staff.
-An essential nurse practitioner skill is the ability to inform these processes by advocating for the needs of patients and staff in technology implementation.
+The evolution of health care is accelerating due to technology used both for the delivery of care and for documentation and records.
+NPs must have the technical skills to use these tools, but also the ability to inform their configuration and improvement.
+Few technological solutions can be used “off the shelf” — they must be customized to fit the needs of a particular care setting, patient population and staff.
+An essential NP skill is the ability to inform these processes by advocating for the needs of patients and staff in technology implementation.

 Leadership Skills

-As advanced-practice nurses, NPs are positioned to lead discussion on patient care.
-Patient outcomes can be affected by nursing practice, but also nurse working conditions.
-Leadership is an essential nursing skill NPs need for decision-making in these two arenas to improve quality outcomes in healthcare.
+As advanced-practice nurses, NPs are positioned to lead discussions on patient care.
+Patient outcomes can be affected by not only nursing practice but also nurses’ working conditions.
+Leadership is one of the essential nurse practitioner skills needed for decision-making in these two arenas to improve quality outcomes in health care.

-8. Coordination and Transfer of Care Among Various Providers
+8. Coordinating and Transferring Care Between Various Providers

-NPs working in primary care will often work collaboratively with specialists, such as nutritionists, cardiologists, endocrinologists and pulmonologists to coordinate care for their patients.
-Managing a complex care team and ensuring proper communication among the providers is a critical essential nursing skill for NPs.
+NPs working in primary care often work collaboratively with specialists such as nutritionists, cardiologists, endocrinologists and pulmonologists to coordinate care for their patients.
+Managing a complex care team and ensuring proper communication among the providers are some of the most critical NP skills to develop.

 Policy Skills

-NPs must be able to lend their expertise to policymakers who may not be as familiar with the shortcomings of current healthcare policy or opportunities for improvement in patient outcomes.
+NPs must be able to lend their expertise to policymakers who may not be aware of shortcomings in current health care policy and opportunities to improve patient outcomes.

-9. Development of Health Policy to Advance Practice and Improve Outcomes
+9. Developing Health Policy to Advance Practice and Improve Outcomes

-NPs need to understand how health policy is developed and contribute to strong policy with evidence-based recommendations.
-They must know how to work with legislators and all the advocacy channels available to build consensus and approval for policies that will improve patients’ lives and health.
+NPs need to understand how health policy is developed and contribute to positive initiatives with evidence-based recommendations.
+They must know how to work with legislators and the various advocacy channels available to build consensus and approval for policies that will improve patients’ lives and health.

 Nurse Practitioner Job Outlook

 The NP job outlook is strong.
-Between 2020 and 2030, the Bureau of Labor Statistics (BLS) projects that the NP profession will grow by 52%, “much faster than the average for all occupations,” according to the BLS.
+Between 2023 and 2033, the U.S. Bureau of Labor Statistics (BLS) projects that positions for NPs will grow by 46%.
+This is substantially higher than the 4% job growth that the BLS projects for the job market as a whole in the same time frame.

 NPs can specialize in a variety of types of care.
-Below are some NP specialties with respective job outlooks for each:
+Below are some NP specialties with job outlook data for each.

 Family Nurse Practitioner (FNP) and Primary Care Pediatric Nurse Practitioner (PNP-PC)

-The job outlook for FNPs and PNP-PCs is very strong right now—just one of the benefits of becoming an FNP.
-The Association of American Medical Colleges (AAMC) projects a shortfall of 48,000 physicians by 2034.
-Because primary care providers are in high demand but short supply, these nurse practitioner skills are needed across the country—especially in rural and underserved areas.
+The job outlook for family nurse practitioners (FNPs) and pediatric nurse practitioners in primary care (PNP-PCs) is very strong—just one of the benefits of becoming an FNP.
+The Association of American Medical Colleges (AAMC) projects a shortfall of up to 86,000 physicians by 2036.
+This ongoing shortage has already had a notable impact, with roughly 83 million Americans currently living in areas underserved by physicians.
+Because primary care providers are in high demand but short supply, these nurse practitioner skills are needed across the country.
+This is particularly the case in rural areas, 65% of which suffer from a primary care physician shortage

-Adult-gerontological nurse practitioners can treat any adult age 18 and older; however, the exponential growth of the gerontological population due to the aging baby boomer generation demands that more providers be available to treat the many health concerns that come with advanced age.
-AGACNPs and AGPCNPs are also in high demand.
-AAMC projects that by 2025 there will be 27,000 fewer geriatricians than needed.
+Adult-gerontological nurse practitioners (AGACNPs) and adult-gerontological primary care nurse practitioners (AGPCNPs) can treat any adult aged 18 and older; however, the exponential growth of the gerontological population due to aging baby boomers demands that more providers be available to treat the many health concerns that come with advanced age.
+A major driver of this demand stems from the correlation between older adults and chronic conditions.

 Psychiatric Mental Health Nurse Practitioner (PMHNP)